luyadev/luya.io/docs/guide/app/openapi.md

 To generate the OpenAPI File the `cebe/php-openapi` Composer package is required, install the library with `composer require cebe/php-openapi`.
 :::

-In order to enable the OpenAPI Endpoint you can either use `remoteToken` or ` publicOpenApi` property:
+In order to enable the OpenAPI Endpoint you can either use <class name="luya\web\Application" prop="remoteToken" /> or <class name="luya\admin\Module" prop="publicOpenApi" /> property:

-+ `remoteToken`: If a `luya\web\Application::remoteToken` is defined, the `?token=sha1($remoteToken)` param can be used to retrieve the OpenAPI defintion: `https://yourdomain.com/admin/api-admin-remote/openapi?token=8843d7f92416211de9ebb963ff4ce28125932878` (where token is an sha1 encoded value of remoteToken)
++ `remoteToken`: If a <class name="luya\web\Application" prop="remoteToken" /> is defined, the `?token=sha1($remoteToken)` param can be used to retrieve the OpenAPI defintion: `https://yourdomain.com/admin/api-admin-remote/openapi?token=8843d7f92416211de9ebb963ff4ce28125932878` (where token is an sha1 encoded value of remoteToken)
-+ `publicOpenApi`: Enable `luya\admin\Module::$publicOpenApi` will expose the Endpoint `https://yourdomain.com/admin/api-admin-remote/openapi` to everyone, without any authentication or token.
++ `publicOpenApi`: Enable <class name="luya\admin\Module" prop="publicOpenApi" /> will expose the Endpoint `https://yourdomain.com/admin/api-admin-remote/openapi` to everyone, without any authentication or token.

 When developer settings are enabled in User Profile (Preferences -> General -> Developer Mode), a new debug panel with OpenAPI informations is shown: